-Chaired by the Vice-chair of the Board or delegate this committee meets monthly to review and set the Board agenda and to vet items that should be brought to the Board.
+Chaired by the Vice-chair of the Board or delegate, this committee meets monthly to review and set the Board agenda, and to vet items that should be brought to the Board.
 The ED is a member of this committee.
 It is also responsible for the annual performance review of our Executive Director.
-For a better understanding of this committee, refer to Board policy GOV-204 GOVERNANCE COMMITTEE TERMS OF REFERENCE.